EMIR and UKMIR Reconciliation and Delegated Reporting Solution

 It is therefore incumbent on Company Directors to ensure that they have adequate IT systems, risk monitoring and dispute procedures and the staff resource in place to meet the requirements of EMIR, or to consider outsourcing.

 Reporting to Trade Repositories: To delegate or not to delegate?

-- NFCs who have inter-group derivative trades are unlikely to be able to delegate the reporting of such trades to an FC;
+- NFCs who have inter-group derivative trades will not be able to pass the obligation to report to a EU-based FC or Uk-based FC;

-- NFCs have certain obligations under EMIR in relation to risk management including the need to have procedures in place for portfolio reconciliation, trade valuations and dispute resolution.
+- NFCs have certain obligations under EMIR and UKMIR in relation to risk management including the need to have procedures in place for portfolio reconciliation, trade valuations and dispute resolution.

 These house-keeping procedures can be of real benefit to a company in that they reduce the operational risk of holding derivative positions.
 However, in practice, NFC counterparties are rarely in control of the documentation and reporting process so they rely entirely on their FC to produce derivative contract notes and periodic valuation reports.

-An alternative to delegating reporting to an FC is therefore to appoint an independent third party with relevant derivatives expertise.
-This provides the NFC with much more control over the reporting process, particularly with regard to independence of valuations and dispute resolution.
+An alternative to report their own transactions is to appoint an independent third party with relevant derivatives expertise.
+This provides the NFC with a solution to delegate the reporting process and in addition independence of valuations and dispute resolution.